jrosen48/utk-homepage/content/post/2020-05-10-an-open-zoom-based-workshop-on-using-r-markdown-for-data-science-in-education.md

     - Second 20 minutes, you working through an R Markdown document (more on how in the next point)
     - Last 20 minutes discussion/questions and answers
 - We'll use RStudio Cloud, so folks can get started with zero prerequisites
-- Throughout, I'll draw on and refer to the resources shared about R Markdown
+- Throughout, I'll draw on the resources shared about R Markdown
-- I'll plan to record and host the video (probably on Vimeo) for others to view in the future
+- I'll record and host the video (probably on Vimeo) for others to view in the future

-This is thus especially for those in education - students, researchers, as well as data analysts/scientists - though anyone is welcome to join - part of the premise of
+This is thus especially for those in education - students, researchers, as well as data analysts/scientists - though anyone is welcome to join.
+Part of the premise of
 [the book my co-authors and I wrote on data science in education](http://datascienceineducation.com/) is that it can be helpful to learn data science on the terms that are meaningful to you.

 Teachers interested in using R to teach their students (in any content area) are (very) welcome.
 If any receive this message, high school or middle school-aged students ([who *can* learn to use R](https://joshuamrosenberg.com/posts/using-r-with-7th-grade-science-students/)) interested in learning R are welcome.

 There's **a short sign-up form** with only a question for your email address and the extent of your prior experience using R Markdown and why you're interested in joining (mostly to weed out spammers), I'll send a Zoom link before the workshop/conversation and won't use your email address for any other purpose: https://forms.gle/kbopkbNdXfeJBEqm7